debug-ito/haskerpop/sniffing/README.md

 ```

-# How I generated these packets:
+# Process details: How I generated these packets

 * Delete the neo4j repository.
 * Start wireshark (listening to docker0).